harvard-nrg/dwiqc/docs/source/xnat.rst

 | 1.
 By default, *tandem* mode will run `xnattagger <xnattagger.html>`_ on the provided MR Session.
 If you'd like to turn off that functionality, simply pass the ``--no-tagger`` argument.

 | 2.
 Related to xnattagger is the `--xnat-config` argument.
-This argument refers to a config file found `here <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/dwiqc.yaml>`_ which DWIQC uses to find the appropriately tagged scans in your XNAT project.
+This argument refers to a config file found `here <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/dwiqc.yaml>`_ which *DWIQC* uses to find the appropriately tagged scans in your XNAT project.
 The config file, written in the yaml format, uses regular expressions (regex) to find the desired scans.
 The expressions used in the default config file follow the convention depicted `above <#tagging-your-scans>`_.
 If your scans are tagged using a different convention, create a yaml file similar in structure to the example given here and pass it to ``--xnat-config`` in *tandem* mode.

 | 3.
 If you would like to see what data will be downloaded from XNAT without actually downloading it, pass the ``--dry-run`` argument.
 You will also have to specify an output json file: ``-o test.json``.
 That json file will contain metadata about the scans *tandem* mode would download.
 This can be useful for testing.

 | 4. ``--qsiprep-config`` and ``--prequal-config`` allow you to customize the arguments passed to qsiprep and prequal.
 By default, these are the `qsiprep config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/qsiprep.yaml>`_ and `prequal config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/prequal.yaml>`_ arguments being passed.
 Using these config files as a template, you can customize your prequal and qsiprep commands.
 Example usage: ``--prequal-config /users/nrg/PE201222_230719/prequal.yaml``

-| 5. ``--xnat-upload`` indicates that the output from DWIQC should be uploaded to your XNAT project. ``--xnat-alias`` (see *get* mode) must be passed for this argument to work.
+| 5. ``--xnat-upload`` indicates that the output from *DWIQC* should be uploaded to your XNAT project. ``--xnat-alias`` (see *get* mode) must be passed for this argument to work.
 Example usage: ``--xnat-upload`` (just passing the argument is sufficient)

 | 6. ``--output-resolution`` allows you to specify the resolution of images created by qsiprep.
 The default is the same as the input data.
 Example usage: ``--output-resolution 1.0``

-| 7. ``--no-gpu`` enables users without access to a gpu node to run DWIQC.
+| 7. ``--no-gpu`` enables users without access to a gpu node to run *DWIQC*.
 Note that some advanced process features are not available without gpu computing.
 Example usage: ``--no-gpu`` (just passing the argument is sufficient)

 | 8. ``--sub-tasks`` is used to run either just qsiprep or prequal.
 Example usage: ``--sub-tasks qsiprep``